 If a worker is injured on the job in Arizona, they should qualify for workers’ compensation benefits.
 The benefits they receive should cover all the medical expenses associated with treating their injury or job-related illness.
 They should also qualify for a percentage of their weekly wage if they are unable to work while they are recovering or can only work a limited number of hours.
 If the injury has left them with a permanent disability, they could also qualify for disability benefits and vocational training.
-If you have been injured at work, a workplace injury lawyer in Phoenix, AZ can explain what types of benefits you may qualify for and assist you in obtaining those benefits.
+If you have been injured at work, a workplace injury lawyer in Phoenix, AZ, can explain what types of benefits you may qualify for and assist you in obtaining those benefits.

 Some of the more common medical expenses that are covered under workers’ compensation insurance include:

 In addition to the expenses associated with medical treatment, an injured worker is also entitled to receive any costs that are associated with obtaining that treatment.
-For example, any travel expenses that the worker incurs is reimbursable.
+For example, any travel expenses that the worker incurs are reimbursable.
 This may include mileage, gas, and taxi.
 Other medical expenses that may be covered are over-the-counter medications recommended by your doctor and other medical supplies (i.e., bandages, ice packs, etc.).

 If the injury you sustain leaves you with a permanent disability and unable to perform the duties required in order to do your job, you could qualify for either permanent total or partial disability, depending on how much of a disability you are left with.
-If the disability is partial and you are still able to work at some occupation, but not your prior one, they may qualify for vocational counseling and training in order to be able to obtain future employment to earn a living.
+If the disability is partial and you are still able to work at some occupation but not your prior one, you may qualify for vocational counseling and training in order to be able to obtain future employment to earn a living.

-If you have been injured at work, a workplace injury lawyer in Phoenix, AZ can make sure you receive all the benefits you are entitled to under Arizona’s workers’ compensation law.
-Call Saavedra Law Firm, PLC to schedule a free consultation and find out how we can help.
+If you have been injured at work, a workplace injury lawyer in Phoenix, AZ, can make sure you receive all the benefits you are entitled to under Arizona’s workers’ compensation law.
+Call Saavedra Law Firm, PLC, to schedule a free consultation and find out how we can help.